Rules and Validations

 Rules in DronaHQ is a powerful feature that empowers users to

 dynamically manipulate the state of controls within their applications.
 This capability is achieved by defining rules that respond to specific conditions based on values provided by other controls, keywords, or data queries.
 Using DronaHQ Rules, users can create intuitive and interactive user interfaces by setting up conditional logic.
-When certain conditions are met, the state of controls, such as enabling or disabling, showing or hiding, required or not reqired, set ui state or remove ui state.
+When certain conditions are met, the state of controls, such as enabling or disabling, showing or hiding, required or not required, set ui state or remove ui state.

-Validation in DronaHQ Studio empowers developers to ensure the accuracy of data provided by users within input fields.
+Validation in DronaHQ empowers developers to ensure the accuracy of data provided by users within input fields.
 This powerful feature enables the creation of

 custom validation rules and allows the display of